One-two punch of wildfire smoke is wrecking air quality in the US

 Air quality was abysmal to start the week in parts of the Midwest and Northeast as a result.

 Detroit had the third-worst air quality out of any global major city on Monday, spending most of the day with unhealthy or Level 4 of 6 air quality.
-The city’s air quality was sixth-worst in the world early Tuesday morning, according to IQAir, a company that tracks global air quality.
+Wednesday morning, Chicago had the fourth-worst air quality and Detroit had the eighth-worst pollution level of major cities worldwide, according to IQAir, a company that tracks global air quality.

 Wildfire smoke contains very dangerous, tiny pollutants called PM2.5 that can travel deep into the lungs or enter the bloodstream when inhaled.
 The minuscule particles can lead to breathing problems like bronchitis and cause inflammation that aggravates diabetes, heart disease and other health conditions.